Fit for Life-Health Sciences

 This 60-minute class typically begins with a warm-up of stretching and calisthenics, followed by a choice of aerobics (walking, jogging, bicycling, aqua aerobics & more).
 Next, to strengthen muscle groups through the range of motion, is an anaerobic workout using light weights.
 Finally, you will cool-down through light stretching and relaxation exercises.

 Participants will also take part in a series of functional fitness tests both at the beginning and completion of the semester.
-These tests will include a standard lipid profile and a series of exercise tests aimed at evaluating flexibility, aerobic endurance and anaerobic strength.
-Participants will also receive a MOVband, a fitness tracker, to help increase awareness of your daily activity level and to inspire the healthy decision to keep moving.
+These tests are aimed at evaluating flexibility, balance and strength.

 Eligible: KSU students, employees, community.

 Cost: *This is a 1 credit hour workshop

 Additional Information: Physician’s consent is required for participation.
 The program’s activities are led by graduate level students under the supervision of Dr. Angela Ridgel.

 *Faculty and staff enrolling in the workshop may use their faculty/staff tuition waiver benefit.
 To register for workshops, students do not have to formally apply to Kent State University.
 There is no application or matriculation fee.